 Click here to read an article about our Green Circle Award for recycling!

-The Chapman MFG '59 Chevy Apache
+Our '59 Chevy Apache

 As soon as we got her back to the shop we started sanding and disassembling.
 Before we knew it, she was just a cab sitting on a rolling chassis.
 Cut to exactly two years later and she was re-worked, re-chromed, re-painted and re-installed under the expert supervision of our master fabricator and machinist Rich.
 Though many parts were purchased, some parts were impossible to find because the truck is a rare ¾ ton with 8 lug wheels.
 Luckily Rich custom fabricated many parts, including little brackets to screw the moon hubcaps to the wheels.

 As of August 2014 we’ve taken her to 4 car shows (won three trophies), the Memorial Day parade, and many trips into town to get ice cream.
 She draws mega attention wherever she goes and we can’t wait to take her to a couple tool industry trade shows.
-See more truck photos
+More truck photos